deficollective/defiscan/src/content/blog/layerzero-centralization-poc.md

 ## Step 5

-We can call `lzReceive` on the `EndpointV2` contract with a message if hashed is equal to the payload hash we submitted in Step 3 and 4.
+We can call `lzReceive` on the `EndpointV2` contract with a message whose hash is equal to the payload hash we submitted in Step 3 and 4.
 This will execute the payload on the destination chain.

 ```solidity
 bytes memory _message = abi.encodePacked(